 2. High levels of oral, written and interpersonal communications and mathematical skills are required to complete this programme

-3. If English is your second language, you are required to have one or more of the following:
+3. If English is not your first language, you are required to have one or more of the following:

 - Have achieved NCEA Level 3 and New Zealand University entrance